kekayan/notes/_posts/2020-05-19-djang-getting-started.md

 ```

-### dj-database-url
+### why dj-database-url

-Above you have seen already we used [dj-database-url ](https://github.com/jacobian/dj-database-url)while setting database environment variable.
+Above you have already seen i have used [dj-database-url ](https://github.com/jacobian/dj-database-url)while setting database environment variable.
 The `dj_database_url.config` method returns a Django database connection dictionary, populated with all the data specified in your URL.
-There is also a conn_max_age argument to easily enable Django’s connection pool.
+There is also a conn_max_age argument to easily enable Django’s connection pool.So it helps us to config the database urls.

 ## Django Secret Key